Prime Directive (role-playing game)

 Prime Directive is a role-playing game set in the Star Trek-derived Star Fleet Universe.
-The game has gone through two different incarnations.
+The setting was published with four different rule sets from 1993 to 2008.

-Prime Directive RPG
+Prime Directive RPG 1993

 The original release of Prime Directive was published by Task Force Games in 1993.
 Using an in-house design by Mark Costello and Timothy D. Olsen, it used a D6-style system similar to Shadowrun and Star Wars.
 Aspects of the game include a multi-tiered task resolution system, where characters can achieve 'Complete', 'Moderate', 'Minimal', 'Failure' or 'Botch' levels of success with their actions, and the Character Reputation and Background system that allows characters to “spontaneously” develop skills, abilities, and prior associations appropriate to the mission at hand.

 The published books for the game included the core rulebook, a Federation sourcebook. and a few adventure books.

-GURPS Prime Directive
+GURPS Prime Directive 2002

 After the folding of Task Force Games and the cancellation of the original Prime Directive line, Amarillo Design Bureau, Inc., the new publishers of Star Fleet Universe games, were left with the question of what to do with PD.
 They were primarily a wargame company, and the poor sales of the supplements were cause for a reexamination.
 Eventually, they approached Steve Jackson Games to utilize the Powered by GURPS format.

-D20 Prime Directive and D20M Prime Directive
+D20 Prime Directive 2005 and D20M Prime Directive 2008

 The core rulebook, D20 Klingons, D20 Romulans (no D20M as of Aug 2011), and D20 Federation are available for this system.
 Supplements for the Gorns, Tholians and other empires/races are in various writing stages.